riyadattani/personal-blog/cmd/web/posts/technical-counterpart-to-building-this-blog-from-scratch.md

 This is how I did it:

-- I created a `blog-posts` folder for the markdown files.
+- I created a `blog-posts` folder to store markdown files.
 - The main gist is to map over each file in the `blog-posts` folder and create a `Post` out of them.
 I had some fun challenges here.
 How do I read a markdown file?
 How do I transform it into html?
 - I used `ioutil.ReadFile` to read the file.